-Apple Inc. Joined almost 5 years ago
+Apple Inc. Joined over 5 years ago

 What constitutes a Dribbble "designer?"
 I share some work on Dribbble and I consider myself a success in my industry.
 I'm a UX/UI Designer (though I would admit I do more user interface design) that also happens to know front-end development, so I would say it's more like 80/20.
 That being said, I use Dribbble and Behance for inspiration.
 I don't know — sometimes it feels like we just like to hate.

 I'm in a similar situation.
 I learned to code because I wanted to know what my limitations as a designer were when designing sites: Semantic HTML, CSS (Flex and Grid), and some JS (though that's my weakest language and still requires tons of Google-ing for me).
 After a couple of years of trial and error, I've began learning React and the basic fundamental knowledge I had for JS helped speed up the process for React.
 I now design and prototype with code and have been told by multiple developers that they appreciate having a designer that understands the fundamentals of web development and not presenting blue-sky designs like they are used to.
 I wouldn't call myself a developer either, but on my resume I do have something along the lines of "UX/UI Designer with a fundamental understanding of front-end languages."
 I would recommend all UI Designers take some courses on front-end languages — it'll raise your stock in a lot of people's eyes.

 This is sleek!
 Would love to know how to build something like this using React (just learning) for prototyping/demo purposes.